miso-lims/walkthroughs/_includes/libraries-trouble.md

 1. Click _Create Orders_ and enter the order information for each pool.

 ## How do I change the targeted sequencing type on a library?
-Targeted sequencing is connected to the dilution since the same library can be used for multiple targeted sequencing panels.
+Targeted sequencing is connected to the library aliquot since the same library can be used for multiple targeted sequencing panels.

-1. From the _Dilutions_ page, check the library dilutions that need to be changed.
+1. From the _Library Aliquots_ page, check the library aliquots that need to be changed.
 1. From the toolbar, click _Edit_.
 1. Select a new _Targeted Sequencing_ from the list.
 1. Click _Save_.